simonwb98/phys512/project/README.md

 ```
 self.grid, self.xedges, self.yedges = np.histogram2d(self.x, self.y, range = [[0, self.N], [0, self.N]], bins = self.N)
 ```
 where `self.N` is the number of grid cells in each dimension.
-I've used `scipy`'s `signal.convolve2d` function to compute the convolution instead of using `numpy.fft.fftn`/`numpy.fft.rfftn`/etc, because I didn't want to mess with complications following wrap-around errors or other slightly non-intuitive behaviours of those functions.
+I've used `scipy`'s `signal.convolve2d` function to compute the convolution instead of using `numpy.fft.fftn`/`numpy.fft.rfftn`/etc., because I didn't want to mess with complications following wrap-around errors or other slightly non-intuitive behaviours of those functions.
 Additionally, `signal` allows one to skip several steps in the computation of the convolution (like zero-padding or shifting) by simply defining them in the function call.

+I compute the gradient of the full potential matrix using the `numpy.gradient` method and defining the acceleration for each particle by finding it's position on the grid.
+The values of the gradient matrix in the cell of the matrix then serve as the force on each.
+Thereby, particles in the same grid cell do not feel forces from each other.

 ## Task 1: Single particle